aydinnyunus/WifiPassword-Stealer/README.md

 ## USAGE

-•**Create Temp Mail send Register "https://mailtrap.io/" using a this temp mail.**
+•**Create Temp Mail send Register "https://mailtrap.io/" using a temp mail.**

 •**Set your own USERNAME and PASSWORD on "main.py".**